Best Practice Active Shooter Defense for Missouri Schools – AlerT

 Spicer explains, “AlerT takes a more complete risk management approach that expands beyond the basic lockdown concept and integrates prevention resources.”

-Other response-based systems like ALICE Training, Strategos and Tier One may not fully implement these prevention strategies and do not integrate with the Missouri Homeland Security Missouri 1Plan system.
+Other response-based systems like Strategos, Standard Response Protocol, and Tier One may not fully implement these prevention strategies and do not integrate with the Missouri Homeland Security Missouri 1Plan system.

 Get Training for Your School District